dell/csm-docs/content/docs/getting-started/helmmodules/replication/configmap-secrets.md

 2. Using ServiceAccount token

-You need to create secrets (using either of the two methods) in each cluster involved in replication and provide their references in `ConfigMap` objects which are used to configure the respective CSM Replication Controllers.
+You need to create secrets (using either of the two methods) in each cluster involved in replication and provide their references in `ConfigMap` objects which are used to configure the respective Container Storage Module Replication Controllers.

 >Important: Direct network visibility between clusters required for CSM-Replication to work.
 > Cluster-1's API URL has to be pingable from cluster-2 pods and vice versa.
 If private networks are used and/or DNS is not set up properly - you may need to modify `/etc/hosts` file from within controller's pod.
 > This can be achieved by using helm installation method.
 Refer to this [link.](../installation/#using-the-installation-script)

 >Note: If you are using a single stretched cluster, then you can skip all the following steps

 ### Inject configuration using repctl
-This is the simplest way to configure CSM Replication Controller.
+This is the simplest way to configure Container Storage Module Replication Controller.
 `repctl` simplifies the complex configuration process greatly by enabling creation of secrets and updating their references in multiple clusters.

 #### Recommended method